English language: Proto-Germanic to Old English

 Old English was divided into two Anglian dialects (Mercian and Northumbrian) and two Saxon dialects (Kentish and West Saxon).
-Through the influence exerted by the kingdom of Wessex, and the educational reforms instated by King Alfred during the 9th century, the West Saxon dialect became the standard written variety.
+Through the influence of the kingdom of Wessex and the educational reforms instated by King Alfred during the 9th century, the West Saxon dialect became the standard written variety.
 The epic poem Beowulf is written in West Saxon, and the earliest English poem, Cædmon's Hymn, is written in Northumbrian.
 Modern English developed mainly from Mercian, but the Scots language developed from Northumbrian.
 During the earliest period of Old English, a few short inscriptions were made using a runic alphabet.
 By the 7th century, a Latin alphabet had been adopted.
-Written with half-uncial letterforms, it included the runic letters wynn ƿ and thorn þ, and the modified Latin letters eth ð, and ash æ.
+Written with half-uncial letterforms, it included the runic letters wynn ƿ and thorn þ, and the modified Latin letters eth ð and ash æ.

-Old English is a markedly different from Modern English, such that 21st-century English speakers are entirely unable to understand Old English without special training.
+Old English is markedly different from Modern English; 21st‑century English speakers are entirely unable to understand Old English without special training.
 Its grammar was similar to that of modern German: nouns, adjectives, pronouns, and verbs had many more inflectional endings and forms, and word order was much freer than in Modern English.
-Modern English has case forms in pronouns (he, him, his) and has a few verb inflections (speak, speaks, speaking, spoke, spoken), but Old English had case endings in nouns as well, and verbs had more person and number endings.
+Modern English has case forms in pronouns (he, him, his) and a few verb inflections (speak, speaks, speaking, spoke, spoken), but Old English had case endings in nouns as well, and verbs had more person and number endings.

 Influence of Old Norse

 Between the 8th and 11th centuries, the English spoken in some regions underwent significant changes due to contact with Old Norse, a North Germanic language.
-Several waves of Norsemen colonising the northern British Isles in the 8th and 9th centuries put Old English speakers in constant contact with Old Norse.
-Norse influence was strongest in the north-eastern varieties of Old English spoken in the Danelaw surrounding York; today these features are still particularly present in Scots and Northern English.
+Several waves of Norsemen colonising the northern British Isles in the 8th and 9th centuries brought Old English speakers into constant contact with Old Norse.
+Norse influence was strongest in the north‑eastern varieties of Old English spoken in the Danelaw surrounding York; today these features are still particularly evident in Scots and Northern English.
 The centre of Norse influence was Lindsey, located in the Midlands.
-After Lindsey was incorporated into the Anglo-Saxon polity in 920, English spread extensively throughout the region.
-An element of Norse influence that continues in all English varieties today is the third person pronoun group beginning with th- (they, them, their) which replaced the Anglo-Saxon pronouns with h- (hie, him, hera).
+After Lindsey was incorporated into the Anglo‑Saxon polity in 920, English spread extensively throughout the region.
+One element of Norse influence that persists in all English varieties today is the third‑person pronoun group beginning with th- (they, them, their), which replaced the Anglo‑Saxon pronouns with h- (hie, him, hera).

-Other Norse loanwords include give, get, sky, skirt, egg, and cake, typically displacing a native Anglo-Saxon equivalent.
-Old Norse in this era retained considerable mutual intelligibility with some dialects of Old English, particularly northern ones.
+Other Norse loanwords include give, get, sky, skirt, egg, and cake, typically displacing a native Anglo‑Saxon equivalent.
+Old Norse in this era remained largely mutually intelligible with some dialects of Old English, particularly northern ones.